Up to 60% off sofas & mattresses — limited‑time deals.

 • Rotate cushions and swap seating zones weekly to even out wear patterns.

-• Measure doorways and turn angles before delivery, especially for sectionals.
+• Measure doorways and turns before delivery, especially for sectionals.

-• Use felt pads or sliders under legs to protect floors and reduce shifting.
+• Use felt pads or sliders under the legs to reduce shifting.

 • For futons, set the back angle slightly upright for better low-back comfort.

-• Keep a fabric-safe spot cleaner nearby for quick stain response on linen.
+• Keep a fabric-safe cleaner nearby and spot-clean quickly after spills.

 • If you run warm, use breathable throws and avoid heavy blankets on leatherette.